mikependon/RepoDB/RepoDb.Docs/limitations.md

 It is important to take note that all the non fluent-based methods like [Query(TableName)](https://repodb.net/operation/query#targetting-a-table) and [Insert(TableName)](https://repodb.net/operation/insert#targetting-a-table) supports the Computed Columns.

-RepoDb is dynamic enough on the property projection, but it does not eliminate the computed columns on its projection.
+RepoDB is dynamic enough on the property projection, but it does not eliminate the computed columns on its projection.
 Historically, we have the IgnoreAttribute in placed but has been removed in response to the auto-projection capabilities.
 Of course, up until being pushed by the community to prove the commonality of this use-case, the support to this may not be delivered.
 To be specific, please see the example below.

 Supposed you have a class named Person.